$125 off any CGM Plan. Use code FALL125

 Woman sitting up in bed and holding her head

-Anemia is a common condition that affects about one third of the global population.
-It occurs when your blood produces a lower amount of red blood cells than usual.
+Anemia is a common condition that affects about one-fourth of the global population.
+It occurs when someone produces fewer red blood cells than usual.

-When you have anemia, your blood does not have enough hemoglobin and your organs and tissues do not get enough oxygen.
+A person with anemia doesn't have enough hemoglobin in the blood, and your organs and tissues don't get enough oxygen.
 This lack of oxygen can cause fatigue, weakness, and other serious symptoms.

 Symptoms of Anemia

-Early on, anemia symptoms can be so mild that they are hard to notice.
-But according to the Mayo Clinic, symptoms may become more apparent as your anemia worsens.
-If you experience any of the below symptoms, you may want to consult your doctor or healthcare provider.
-Here are some common signs and symptoms of anemia:
+Early on, anemia symptoms can be so mild that they are hard to notice, but they can become more apparent as anemia worsens.
+If you experience any common signs and symptoms of anemia listed below, you may want to consult your doctor or healthcare provider.

 Common symptoms of anemia